mr-ravin/Secure-Code-Agent-LLM/README.md

-# Secure Code Agent 🤖 [Work in Progress]
+# Secure Code Tool - LLM 🤖 [Work in Progress]

 ## Overview
-Secure Code Agent is a **LangChain-powered** LLM based automated code review and refactoring tool that:
+Secure Code Tool is a **LangChain-powered** LLM based automated code review and refactoring tool that:

 ✅ Scans for **security vulnerabilities** in source code files
 ✅ Supports **Python, JavaScript, TypeScript, Java, C, and C++**
-✅ Refactors code to improve quality and maintainability based on detected security issues
-✅ Creates a **new GitHub branch and pull request (PR)** with improvements
+✅ Refactors code to improve quality and maintainability based on detected security issues ✅ Creates a **new GitHub branch and pull request (PR)** with improvements
 ✅ **Optionally sends an email report** with findings and PR link